About

-Approximately one-half of the Historical Society’s yearly budget is from private funds and one-half is public funds, via the Sublette County Museum Board.
-This unique 50-year-old partnership is a commitment by local government and private citizens to work together for local history.
-Sublette County’s community heritage is preserved and interpreted by a private foundation that can raise private funds to maximize the power of the public funds.
+Approximately half of the Historical Society’s annual budget comes from private funds, and half from public funds provided through the Sublette County Museum Board.
+This unique partnership, established in 1959, represents a lasting commitment between local government and private citizens to work together in preserving local history.
+Sublette County’s community heritage is preserved and interpreted by a private foundation that leverages private support to maximize the impact of public funding.

-Founding members of the Historical Society began the modern-day rendezvous reenactment program in 1936 in Daniel, to celebrate the 100th anniversary of the 1836 rendezvous, which was attended by the first white women to cross the Continental Divide.
-The Rendezvous Pageant is still performed every year in July by the Green River Rendezvous Pageant Association during Rendezvous Days in Pinedale.
+In 1936, the founding members of the Historical Society began the modern-day rendezvous reenactment program in Daniel, to celebrate the 100th anniversary of the 1836 rendezvous – this historic gathering attended by the first white women to cross the Continental Divide.
+That tradition continues today as the Green River Rendezvous Pageant, performed each July by the Green River Rendezvous Pageant Association in Pinedale during Rendezvous Days.

-Artifacts directly traceable to the mountain man are extremely rare.
-The Museum’s collection has many period-correct pieces from the fur-trade era, but few directly attributable to the mountain men.
-Genuine artifacts in the Museum’s collection include a rifle owned by Jim Bridger after the fur trade era and archaeological pieces from the site of Fort Bonneville.
-Sublette County’s acquisition of the fur-trade papers significantly expands the Museum’s genuine artifact collection and ability to interpret the Rocky Mountain fur-trade era.
+Artifacts directly traceable to individual mountain man are extremely rare.
+While the Museum’s collection includes many authentic, period-correct pieces from the fur-trade era, few can be definitively linked to specific trappers.
+Notable genuine artifacts include a rifle owned by Jim Bridger after the fur trade era and archaeological pieces from the site of Fort Bonneville.
+Sublette County’s acquisition of the fur-trade papers significantly expanded the Museum’s authentic collection and its ability to interpret the Rocky Mountain fur-trade era.

-Our mountain man heritage is the kinship we have to those adventurous young men who chose this remote and harsh environment to make a living, much like those of us who live here today.
-We have a multi-generational history of embracing and celebrating the men who opened the West and expanded a country.
+Our mountain man heritage reflects a kinship with those adventurous young men who chose this remote and harsh environment to make a living, much like the people who call this place home today.
+Sublette County’s multi-generational tradition of honoring and celebrating the men who opened the West continues to keep their legacy alive.

 Museum of the Mountain Man, PO Box 909, Pinedale, Wyoming 82941